 New Shepard’s reusable booster returns for a gentle touchdown on the landing pad.

 Capsule descends to earth under parachutes after floating in space 100 kilometers above Earth.

 Postcards are recovered, stamped ‘Flown to Space’, and mailed to you as a space-flown keepsake.

-The Club flew their first batch of thousands of postcards to space from students around the world on New Shepard mission NS-12.
-Watch the mission video from Blue Origin.
+The Club's first batch of thousands of postcards from students around the world flew to space on New Shepard mission NS-12.
+Watch the video from that mission.

 Picture perfect flight @BlueOrigin.
 And this vehicle has now flown to space & back six times making this a new milestone.
 We carried 23 payloads today including thousands of postcards from kids all over the world for @ClubforFuture.
 Keep them coming kids & we’ll keep flying them! pic.twitter.com/ZrjaknJh1t— Jeff Bezos (@JeffBezos) December 12, 2020